sammigachuhi/my_django/docs/19-geodjango-homepage.md

 ## Create the `templates` folder

 Within our `geolocations` app, create `templates` folder and within it create the `geolocations` folder.
-We use this naming convention of `app_name/templates/app_name` to avoid clashes if there were other apps that could have their own html templates with the same names.
+We use this naming convention of `app_name/templates/app_name` to avoid clashes with other apps that may have the same name.

 Within the `geolocations/templates/geolocations` directory, create an `index.html` file.
 So your templates structure will look like: